nichoth/partylog-client/docs/messages.md

-Server gets 'hello' message from client, and the client's `last_added` number is even with its `last_synced` number (the client has not added any new messages during this time).
+Server gets 'hello' message from client, and the client's `last_added` number is even with its `last_synced` number (the client has not added any new messages during this time), so the client's "hello" message does not include any messages.

 *But* the server does have new messages.
 So we get the client's hello, and it doesn't have any messages, just the last `seq` number that it has.

-We have a later `seq` number, so we send all the messages from their `seq` in their 'hello' message to our most recent message.
+We have a later `seq` number, so we send all the messages from the `seq` in their 'hello' message to our most recent message.

 ### Client and server both have new stuff